eBayClassifiedsGroup/graphite-news/README.md

 Compilation
 -----------
-By default (`go build` or `go install`) the binary created does **not** include all static assets (such as javascript, css) needed for proper functioning.
-Use the provided `build-dst.sh` script to end up with a binary that contains everything inside itself (able to just `scp` to another machine for example).
+By default (`go build` or `go install`) the binary created does include all static assets (such as javascript, css) needed for proper functioning, but those are **not pulled from the files on disk**, but rather from `bindata.go`.
+Regenerating `bindata.go` can be done with the provided `build-dst.sh` script.
+This will result with all fresh assets in the binary (able to just `scp` to another machine for example).
 Effectively, `build-dst.sh` only does:

 `go-bindata -ignore=\\.swp$ index.html favicon.ico assets/...`